nbusseneau/hephaistos/README.md

 - Download [hephaistos-macos.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-macos.zip).
 - Extract the archive.
 You should get an `hephaistos` executable.
-- Move `hephaistos` to Hades main directory.
-Hephaistos must be sitting right next to the default directories (Steam / Epic Games):
+- Move `hephaistos` to the `Hades` directory.
+It must be placed right next to the default Hades files:
   ```
   Hades/
   ├── Game.macOS.app/
   └── hephaistos
   ```
-  > ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to give you a tip by auto-detecting from Steam and Epic Games configuration files: drag the `Hades` directory onto the Terminal application icon > run `./hephaistos`.
+  > ⚠️&nbsp;If you don't know where `Hades` is, Hephaistos can try to give you a tip by auto-detecting from Steam and Epic Games configuration files: drag the `hephaistos` file onto the Terminal application icon and run it.
-  > Note that you still have to move `hephaistos` to the Hades directory manually before continuing.
+  > Note that you still have to move `hephaistos` to the `Hades` directory manually before continuing.
   </details>

 <details>